Battery Electric Vehicles Underground

 This project is a partnership between GMG and CMIC

-OEMs and mine owner/operators are already investing in BEVs with little guidance or standardization for implementation.
-A guideline will address those challenges by offering a blueprint for mine design and equipment innovation up-front, providing solutions to electric mine problems before they occur.
+OEMs and mine owners and operators were already investing in BEVs with little guidance or standardization for implementation.
+The first edition of the guideline provided much-needed guidance by offering a blueprint for mine design and equipment innovation and providing solutions to potential electric mine problems before they occur.

 BEV technologies are advancing very quickly.
 The second edition updates and expands upon the previous one and adds new information to accommodate advances.